Jack Graham (pastor): Career

+Controversies

 In May 2022, Graham was named in a report on sexual abuse cases in Southern Baptist churches, which stated that he allowed a youth music minister at Prestonwood Baptist Church named John Langworthy, who had admitted to church officials that he had molested at least one student in the late 1980s, to be removed quietly and without notifying police.
 Langworthy was able to go on to become a youth music minister at Morrison Heights Baptist Church in Clinton, Mississippi, where he was later accused of abusing young boys again.

+In June 2026, in the days before the annual Southern Baptist Convention, Graham used social media to label the SBC sexual abuse crisis a “reckless hoax.”
+Graham wrote, “As I said from the beginning the SBC does not have a systematic sexual abuse crisis.
+The whole thing was a reckless hoax which has cost us not only millions of dollars but immeasurable damage to our witness.”
+The sexual abuse crisis he referenced was detailed by the 2022 Guidepost Solutions Independent Report on the Southern Baptist Convention that found: “For almost two decades, survivors of abuse and other concerned Southern Baptists have been contacting the Southern Baptist Convention Executive Committee to report child molesters and other abusers who were in the pulpit or employed as church staff.
+They made phone calls, mailed letters, sent emails, appeared at SBC and EC meetings, held rallies, and contacted the press…only to be met, time and time again, with resistance, stonewalling, and even outright hostility from some within the Executive Committee.”
+In addition, the abuse had been detailed by the Houston Chronicle’s 2019 “Abuse of Faith” investigative series that found over 700 sex abuse victims over the prior 20 years in the Southern Baptist Convention.

 Theological views

 Graham's theological views reflect the Southern Baptist Convention's Baptist Faith and Message (2000 edition).